 Provincetown Public Health Programming

-Guided by the 2015 and 2022 public health needs assessments, the Health Department and Board of Health focus on core areas for the Town’s public health work: improving and facilitating community connection, providing access to fruits and vegetables to those who cannot afford them, and providing mental health and substance use supports for the community, on top of improving existing legacy public health programs and managing the Town’s Community Support Liaison program.
+Guided by the 2015 public health needs assessments and 2022 survey, the Health Department and Board of Health focus on supporting regional public health work: improving and facilitating community connection, improving access to fruits and vegetables to those who cannot afford them, and providing mental health and substance use supports through the Community Resource Navigator Program.
+Provincetown Health continues to support legacy public health programs such as the Homeless Prevention Council's Community Support Liaison, available for case management to assist the unhoused, housing insecure and those with tenancy issues.
 Click the links below for more information on our current programs and services.